crazyinter/DETIRE/README.md

 # DETIRE
 Version 1.1

-Authors: Yan Miao, Fu Liu, Yun Liu
+Authors: Yan Miao, Tianhong Dai

-Maintainer: Yan Miao miaoyan17@mails.jlu.edu.cn
+Maintainer: Yan Miao miaoyan@nefu.edu.cn

 # Description
 DETIRE (a hybrid Deep lEarning model for idenTifying vIral sequences fRom mEtagenomes) is a deep learning based virus identification method that could detect viruses directly from metagenomes.
 DETIRE is a two-stage architecture, containing a graph convolutional network (GCN) based sequence embedder and a two-path deep learning model.
 First, every sequence is cut into several 3-mer fragments, which are then successively input to the GCN-based sequence embedder to train the representations of all 3-mer fragments.
 After that, these embedded fragments are then fed into the CNN-path and BiLSTM-path to learn their features, respectively.
 Finally, by two dense layers and a softmax layer, a pair scores are generated, and the higher score determines which type the input sequence is.